Securing Real-Time Internet-of-Things: Securing RT-IoT: Host-based Approaches

 \subsubsection{SecureCore Framework}

-As illustrated in Fig. \ref{fig:securecore} the idea of \textit{SecureCore} architecture is to utilize a trusted entity (\eg a secure core) that can continuously monitor the system behavior (\eg code execution pattern \cite{securecore}, memory usage \cite{securecore_memory}, system call trace \cite{securecore_syscal}) of a real-time application on an untrustworthy entity (\eg monitored core).
-The initial \textit{SecureCore} architecture \cite{securecore} uses a statistical learning-based mechanism for profiling the correct execution behavior of the target system and careful analysis based on these profiles leads to detect malicious code execution.
-The \textit{SecureCore} framework is also extended \cite{securecore_memory} to profile memory behavior and then detect deviations from the normal memory behavior patterns.
-We have also designed \textit{SecureCore} architecture to detect anomalous executions using a distribution of system call frequencies.
+As illustrated in Fig. \ref{fig:securecore} the idea of \textit{SecureCore} architecture is to utilize the redundancy in multicore chips to create a trusted entity (\eg a `secure' core) that can continuously monitor the system behavior (\eg code execution pattern \cite{securecore}, memory usage \cite{securecore_memory}, system call trace \cite{securecore_syscal}) of a real-time application on an untrustworthy entity (\eg monitored core).
+The SecureCore is protected by hypervisor-based approaches (\eg by isolating memory regions and I/O device consolidation).
+The secure monitor (a software process) in the SecureCore uses the on-chip hardware monitoring unit to observe the states (\eg I/O activities, memory usages, \etc) of monitored cores and checks the system behavior at runtime.

+The initial \textit{SecureCore} architecture \cite{securecore} uses a statistical learning-based mechanism for profiling the correct execution behavior of the target system and uses these profiles to detect malicious code execution.
+Given the probability distribution $P(e)$ of a legitimate execution instance, the secure monitor compares $P(e)$ with a predefined minimum required probability $\theta$ --- if $P(e)$ is below the threshold probability (\eg $P(e) < \theta$) the execution instance to is considered as malicious.
+The \textit{SecureCore} framework is also extended \cite{securecore_memory} to profile memory behavior (referred to as memory heat map (MHM)) and then detect deviations from the normal memory behavior patterns.
+MHM represents how many times a particular memory region was accessed during a time interval.
+We proposed machine learning algorithms to characterize the information contained in the MHMs and then detect deviations from the normal memory behavior patterns.
+We have also extended \textit{SecureCore} architecture to detect anomalous executions using a distribution of system call frequencies.
 Specifically we have proposed \cite{securecore_syscal} to use clustering algorithms (\eg global $k$-means clustering with the Mahalanobis distance) to learn the legitimate execution contexts (by means of distribution of system call frequencies) of real-time applications and then monitor them at run-time to detect intrusions.